 Construction companies may be surprised to find, as they speak with clients, that many are very interested in implementing more environmentally friendly building options wherever possible.

 A greener construction project cannot begin without the client’s approval.
 Start by preparing some helpful ideas for them to consider, including how those options will benefit them in the short- and long-term.
-The result will be an impressed and thankful community.
+You can start creating formwork plans represented in a 3D view that will list all the materials and measurements needed at the construction site.
+It would also be helpful if you do it in software like Doka, which your clients can directly view through their smartphones.
+With this, the result will be an impressed and thankful community.

 Choose Equipment Wisely